phalcon/documentation/docs/db-layer.md

 }
 ```

-In addition to standard transactions, the adapters offer provides built-in support
-for [nested transactions][nested_transactions], if the database system used supports them.
-When you call `begin()` for a
-second time a nested transaction is created:
+In addition to standard transactions, the adapters provide built-in support for [nested transactions][nested_transactions], if the database system used supports them.
+When you call `begin()` for a second time a nested transaction is created:

 ```php
 <?php